 - 46 Take Me Burpees

 - 15 sun salutations

 Some yogis like to do 108 sun salutations at each change of the season (spring to summer, summer to fall, etc…).
-I didn’t know this until this morning so I am doing mine a day late and I’m going to break them up over at least several days!
 There are many answers to the question, “Why 108?” and one of them is that there are supposedly 108 names for Buddha.
 HuffPo has some more.
-(Update 6/26/11 – still have not finished them!)

-So I’ll share a French snack instead!
+I’ll share another French moment.
 This IS a food blog after all.
 (I got the best comment ever yesterday.)